 Why a lower age limit to appear for IAS exam is a bad idea for India?

-The ARC recommendation of reduction in age-limit does not seems to come from proper understanding of ground realities.
-The argument for lower age limit to entry was for easily trainable young blood.
+The ARC recommendation of a reduction in age-limit does not seem to come from a proper understanding of ground realities.
+The argument for the lower age limit to entry was for easily trainable young blood.
 But there are various factors which favour the statuesque.

-- There are thousands of youth who quit their well paying jobs in private sector to serve the nation, at ages 27+.
-Nation will lose the service of the best brains if centre impose lower age limits.
+- There are thousands of youth who quit their well-paying jobs in the private sector to serve the nation, at ages 27+.
+The nation will lose the service of the best brains if centre imposes lower age limits.
 The best example to quote here is that of 2014 topper, Gaurav Agrawal, an IIT+IIM guy with work experience, who qualified civil services at the age of 29.

 - Now the average age of entry to civil service is 27+.
 This is connected with the present socio-economic situation prevailing in the country.

-- Candidates who come from graduation like MBBS, when they pass-out, they are already 23-34 years of age.
-Imposing an age limit of 26 years is injustice to them.
+- Candidates who come from graduation like MBBS, when they pass out, they are already 23-34 years of age.
+Imposing an age limit of 26 years is an injustice to them.

-- Lower age limit will prevent many women entry into the service.
-Because of early marriages existing in our society, many women get chance to try civil services exam only at a later age.
+- Lower age limit will prevent many women from entering into the service.
+Because of early marriages existing in our society, many women get a chance to try civil services exam only at a later age.

 - Lower age limit will act as a barrier for rural India to clear IAS exam and this will be against the principle of inclusion.

-- Promotees who enter services after conferring IAS, IPS etc are often in their mid 40s and 50s.
-Considering such case exists, the argument of easy training of young blood is not justified.
+- Promotees who enter services after conferring IAS, IPS etc are often in their mid-40s and 50s.
+Considering such a case exists, the argument of easy training of young blood is not justified.

 - Radical implementation of any changes from 2015 will only create protests.
 UPSC Civil Services exam is not just like any other exam in the country.
-As bureaucracy plays a major role in the future of the nation, merit and right selection plays and crucial role.
-Age should never be the question in selection, but only merit.
+As bureaucracy plays a major role in the future of the nation, merit and right selection play and crucial role.
+Age should never be the question in the selection, but only the merit.

 What should aspirants do at this moment?